AdaCore/spark2014/lrm/source/packages.rst

 .. todo:: I anm not sure we can automatically determine volatile variables.
-Possibly use the volatile pargma/aspect - how to determine whether it is Input, Output or In_Out.
+Possibly use the volatile pargma/aspect - how to determine whether it is Input or Output.
 Perhaps assume Input if it is designated to be a constant.

 .. centered:: **Dynamic Semantics**